Zecora: Development

+Faust's sketch of Zecora, then named Shaman, for the 2008 MLP FiM pitch bible.

 Her appearance and mannerisms are influenced by African tribal cultures.
 She speaks in an African-esque accent; show creator Lauren Faust has stated on her DeviantArt page that Zecora's accent is meant to resemble that of Swahili speakers.
 The show's staff did not have time or resources to have authentic Swahili, so they asked Crichlow—Zecora's voice actor—to improvise.

 According to a September 2011 interview with Faust, Zecora was originally designed to have a more prominent role in the series as "a sage and mentor to whom the ponies could go for information about their quests."
 She was intended to serve as "a second mentor" to Twilight Sparkle complementing Princess Celestia's guidance.
 However, this expanded role failed to come to fruition in the first season due to the show's shift away from adventure-focused episodes toward more relationship-based storylines.
 Faust indicated that if the series had included more adventure episodes as originally planned, audiences would possibly have seen more of both Zecora and Princess Luna in Season 1.

 Zecora shares the standard pony body type but features unique markings that distinguish her from other ponies.